christa-ux/SilverSmiles/README.md

 </p>

 ### Analysis
-As we can see from the results, almost all participants
+As we can see from the results, almost all participants would rely on an app to help them monitor their health.
+Particularly, an app that provides medication reminders

 ## User Personas
 <p align="center">